tqa236/Data-Science-blood-and-tears/README.md

 2. No Free Lunch theorem as I understand it

 If we have absolutely no knowledge or insights about the problem we intend to solve, which algorithm we choose doesn't matter.

+3. Bayes error rate

+In statistical classification, [Bayes error rate](https://en.wikipedia.org/wiki/Bayes_error_rate) is the lowest possible error rate for any classifier of a random outcome (into, for example, one of two categories) and is analogous to the irreducible error.